-Configuration via the FCs from the FM350 library - all 8 channels can be evaluated
+Configuration with the FCs from the FM350 library - all 8 channels can be evaluated

-Using this method you configure a Function Block to incorporate the relevant FCs from the FM350 library.
+Using this method you configure a block sleeve to incorporate the relevant FCs from the FM350 library.
 More information is available in the manual "FM350-2 Counter Function Module Installation and Parameter Assignment" in Entry ID 1105178.

 Configuration with the CH_CNT (FB127) block of the PCS 7 library V6.x - permits access to only 4 channels